-Ahh the biopic.
-Lionizing and valorizing when you ought to humanize and critique, you are the greatest filmic manifestation of the hyper-individualist tendencies of modern society which favor a view of the world where-in individuals are its chief agents.
+Ahh, the biopic.
+Lionizing and valorizing when you ought to humanize and critique, you are the greatest filmic manifestation of the hyper-individualist tendencies of modern America society which favor a view of the world where-in individuals are its chief agents.
 You emphasize not the complicated and conflicting causation of change in society, but the “greatness” of certain individuals who can rise above others and lead.
-As a result, you tend to see something innately compelling about individuals and distance how these individuals developed in the first place, what social factors drove their development.
+As a result, you tend to see something innately compelling about individuals and displace how these individuals developed in the first place, what social factors drove their development.
 If you are particularly adventurous, you will pay lip service to how complicated and flawed these individuals can be in secret, but nothing more.

 But you also found a home for Raging Bull, your greatest filmic critique ever, a work that detests you and throws your filmic bones to the dogs and replaces them with something harrowing, clinically maddening, and dangerously worried at every turn.
 This is a film that hates you as much as I do, and once in a while I will find it in me to put my hate aside to love you for giving me this one true gem of the cinema.
 Thank you biopic.
 Let’s be as the suburban neighbors who love you so, and I’ll perform my “love” for you today in public to appease the neighborhood association and go back to hating you in secret tomorrow.

-Scorseses’ (and writer Paul Schrader’s) view of Jake LaMotta is not pretty.
-As presented here, he’s a paranoid misanthrope, a bitter misogynist, and a violent mess of a person.
+Scorsese’s (and writer Paul Schrader’s) view of Jake LaMotta is not pretty.
+As presented here, he’s a paranoid misanthrope, a bitter misogynist, and a violent mess (and mass) of a person.
 Throughout the film we are by turns afraid of him and pitiful toward him.
 He’s always on the verge of a breakdown, and even when he presents himself as a gentleman, we know the bitter truth is bubbling below, not far from the surface.
 The film’s most famous line, uttered after the climactic boxing match with long-time rival Sugar Ray Robinson, reflects LaMotta’s own distorted view of victory.
 Having received a vicious beating in the ring and lost the match, he utters “You didn’t get me down Ray”.
-His face bloody and beaten to a pulp, he receives what little sense of satisfaction and power he can from losing to a ten round bell rather than a knock out.
+His face bloody and beaten to a pulp, he receives what little sense of satisfaction and power he can from losing to a ten-round bell rather than a knockout.
 In any other film, this would be an underdog anthem; here it’s a sick joke at his expense, and he probably deserves it.
 When we first and last see him, he’s fat, balding, and spouting pathetic one-liners in a small comedy club, giving us self-deprecating jabs at his own expense and aiming very much below-the-belt.
 But the line he delivers in the ring, like a nihilist, mocking, blackhearted Rocky, is his most anxious, worried verbal jab to the ribs ever.
 It hits hard and lasts, and his target is himself.
 He just doesn’t realize it.

-LaMotta as hurricane before human is also linked to the other undeniable way Raging Bull very much challenges the central individualist ethos of the biopic genre: it is ultimately less about LaMotta as an individual than it is about him as a figure, a stand-in for a much larger group, the modern male.
+LaMotta as hurricane-before-human is also linked to the other undeniable way Raging Bull very much challenges the central individualist ethos of the biopic genre: it is ultimately less about LaMotta as an individual than it is about him as a figure, a stand-in for a much larger group, the modern male.
 LaMotta’s story is one of a society that strives for guttural, primal violence as a measure of valor.
 As he rises through the ranks and gains national attention, Scorcese reveals the sport for what it is: a celebration of that which destroys, a celebration, ultimately, of violence.
 By contrasting this with LaMotta’s actions at home, revealing what happens to him when he is built up by a society which values this celebration of violence and then given no socially acceptable outlet for it, we see the consequences of this culture.
-We see what it does to men, women, and every one around.
+We see what it does to men, women, and everyone around.
 We see how it creates an environment predicated on a dehumanizing, destructive atmosphere which makes humans its agents.

 Scorsese’s black and white cinematography, meanwhile, is note-perfect for this alternately abrasive and plaintive film, self-consciously molding this film out as classical Hollywood (especially in the fog-drenched boxing sequences) and then completely bludgeoning classical Hollywood gentility to death.
 LaMotta’s life is one of black and whites, primal urges without shades of grey.
 To him, he’s the hero, and everyone else is against him, and this film feigns getting us into LaMotta’s mind only to show us there is nothing there.
 The starkness of the color scheme drains the film’s palette as LaMotta has been drained in his own life.
-And Thelma Schoonmaker’s editing is perhaps the greatest of any modern American film, perfected matched in its overpowering Machiavellian terseness and clinical angularity to the rigidly grotesque life it explores.
-His is a guttural, psychotic life, and this is a guttural, psychotic film to match, one where style and substance are in complete unison.
+And Thelma Schoonmaker’s editing is perhaps the greatest of any modern American film, perfectly matched in its overpowering Machiavellian terseness and clinical angularity to the rigidly grotesque life it explores.
+His is a guttural, psychotic existence, and this is a guttural, psychotic film to match, one where style and substance are in complete unison.
 It’s an angry, aggressive, explosive punch to the gut, and it lasts.